 6.25 Liquidity risk

-The table below presents the expiry of financial liabilities and the liquidity of financial assets.
+The table below presents the expiry of financial liabilities and the liquidity of financial liabilities.
+At the same time, data are presented regarding the liquidity or the ability to liquidate the financial assets of the company.